Rithsagea/Notes/content/europe/1815-1914/notes/Politics.md

 	2. unification of Germany
 	- (conservative) government response
 ### Carlsbad Decrees (1819)
-- suppressed any oppositino to [[cards/Klemens von Metternich|Metternich's]] conservative policies
+- suppressed any opposition to [[cards/Klemens von Metternich|Metternich's]] conservative policies
 	- press censorship was imposed
 	- secret police and spy network kept track of and rooted out opposition
 	- government cracked down on universities (students and teachers) which often challenged government policies and tended to favor a more liberal course